-In an era of countless reboots, we have come to regard the whole process as a cynical exercise whose primary goal is to slash expenditure by saving on promotion and advertising, but that was not always the case.
+In an era of countless reboots, we have come to regard the whole process as a cynical exercise whose primary goal is to slash expenditure, but that was not always the case.

 There was a time when remaking movies was about taking a classic conception and upgrading it to meet modern standards.
-Those in charge of the Hollywood cookie cutter will have you believe that this is still the case, and while the rise of CGI can back that up to a certain extent, movie’s such as John Carpenter‘s The Thing not only improved the appearance of their predecessors, they also found other ways to make their product better, employing elements and techniques which set it apart from the source material, offering audiences an altogether different experience.
+Those in charge of the Hollywood cookie cutter will have you believe that this is still the case, and while the rise of CGI can back that up to a certain extent, movie’s such as John Carpenter‘s The Thing not only improved the appearance of their predecessors, they also found other ways to make their product better, employing elements and techniques which set it apart from the source material.

-At the time of its release, The Thing’s main drawing point was its practical effects, which would have been just as astonishing to moviegoers in the early 1980’s as CGI is today, but unlike the majority of today’s productions, that wasn’t the only valuable difference on show.
-The special effects that Carpenter and his crew brought to the big screen were breathtakingly grandiose, but the movie is driven just as much by its subtleties, and the slow-burning tension that it produces in its early stages: the invading husky which quietly stalks the outpost, the two-faced corpse dripping off the examination table in search of its next victim; this is a venture approached with the utmost care and respect.
+At the time of its release, The Thing’s main drawing point was its practical effects, which would have been just as astonishing to moviegoers in the early 1980’s as CGI is today.
+Unlike the majority of today’s productions, that wasn’t the only valuable difference on show.
+The special effects that Carpenter and his crew brought to the big screen were breathtakingly grandiose, but the movie is driven just as much by the subtleties and slow-burning tension of those early scenes: the invading husky which quietly stalks the outpost, the two-faced corpse dripping off the examination table in search of its next victim.
+This is a venture approached with the utmost care and respect.

 Dr. Blair – You see, what we’re talkin’ about here is an organism that imitates other life-forms, and it imitates ’em perfectly.
 When this thing attacked our dogs it tried to digest them… absorb them, and in the process shape its own cells to imitate them.